0 Views

 "Yes, she is my daughter".

 "Not sure how you're gonna go through this storm with that weight.
-Maybe find a place to rest?", he proposed.
+Maybe find a place to rest", he proposed.

 "No place to rest nearby", said my father as he started preparing to continue our trip.
 "Maybe it'd be better for you if you come with us now?".

-The stranger stared at my father as if he heard some bad news.
-And not as if someone just saved his life.
+The stranger stared at my father as if he heard some bad news, and not as if someone just saved his life.
 Right before we left, he jumped on his feet.

 "I am coming with you.
 I will be walking until we have to split".

 We continued walking, right after the curve and a large narrow valley showed up in front of us.
 There is something worse than cold and snow.
 It's cold, snow and wind.
 And this valley was about to hit us hard.
-Indeed, the wind hit us hard.

 From time to time, it felt as if my father was losing it.
 Then he'd stand strong and continue walking in a narrowed position, down the valley.

-"Keep strong just for a bit more, sweety".
+"Just for a bit more, sweety".

 "We're gonna make it, just keep tough", my father tried to outwit the wind.